zhound420/bytebot-hawkeye/README.md

 ```
 "Read the uploaded contracts.pdf and extract all payment terms and deadlines"
-"Process these 50 invoice PDFs and create a summary report"
+"Process these 5 invoice PDFs and create a summary report"
-"Analyze this financial report and answer: What were the key risks mentioned?"
+"Download and analyze the latest financial report and answer: What were the key risks mentioned?"
 ```

 ### Multi-Application Workflows